deepakb41/deepakb41/README.md

-- 👋 Hi, I’m Deepak
-- 👀 I’m interested in Data and Coding
-- 🌱 I’m currently learning Machine learning and Data Science
+- 👋 Hi, I’m Deepak Bisht, the creator and maintainer of this repository.
+I'm a dedicated data analyst with expertise in data analysis, statistical modeling, and machine learning.
+I’m committed to using data for informed decision-making, with practical experience in R, Python, and Tableau, including deep learning and machine learning.
 - 📫 Contact me: deepakbisht.1361@gmail.com

 <!---